anvilistas/anvil-extras/docs/guides/modules/utils.rst

     # 20:58:02 | my timer: ( 2.005 secs) | end

-Each method can take an option msg argument.
+Each method can take an optional msg argument.
 Each method calls the the ``debug()`` method, i.e. if you set ``TimerLogger(level=logging.INFO)``, then the above logs would not be displayed in the console.